 After picking the order’s location or street address from the map, use the calendar for scheduling the order for any preferred date.

 To view how many orders are located in the same territory and scheduled for the same date as the order you are creating, click on the eye icon.
 Then, you can view the name of the territory where the order you are creating is located, as well as the number of all orders that are scheduled for the same date and also located in this territory.

-After checking the name of the territory in which the corresponding order is located, you can open this territory and use it for planning one or multiple routes (learn more).
-To learn more about creating territories with orders, visit this page.
+After checking the name of the territory in which the corresponding order is located, you can open this territory and use it for planning one or multiple eCommerce delivery routes.
+Learn more about creating territories with orders.

 Next, you can add more details to the order.
 First, input the alias (custom name) for the order into the corresponding field.
 When creating a new alias for the order, make sure that it is easily searchable and identifiable.